Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 This is the traditional model, used by both `llvmexpr.Expr` (CPU) and `llvmexpr.VkExpr` (GPU).
 The script is executed once for *every single pixel* of the output frame.
 It is ideal for standard image filtering, such as applying a brightness curve, combining clips, or spatial filtering.

+`VkExpr` additionally supports a **multi-pass pipeline**: you can split the `expr` string into multiple infix stages with `---`.
+Each stage still runs per-pixel, but stages execute sequentially and later stages can read earlier results via `$bufN` (see [VkExpr Multi-Pass Pipeline & Intermediate Buffers](#vkexpr-multi-pass-pipeline--intermediate-buffers)).

 - **Key Characteristics:**
     - Operates on a "current pixel" concept, with `$X` and `$Y` coordinates available.
     - The final value assigned to the special `RESULT` variable is implicitly written to the current pixel's location.